catamphetamine/react-pages/README.md

   // (optional)
   // Loads localized messages (asynchronously).
   // The main purpose for introducting this function
-  // is to enable Webpack Hot Module Replacement (aka "hot reload)
+  // is to enable Webpack Hot Module Replacement (aka "hot reload")
   // for translation files in development mode.
   translation: async locale => messages
   // (or same without `async`: locale => Promise.resolve(messages))